Daily Archives: September 2, 2006

 There are a large number of RSS readers out there, and you should have no trouble finding one you like.
 The RSS Info page on blogspace lists over a dozen.
 Some browsers, such as my browser of choice Opera (since it was everything FireFox is before we had FireFox, even though it wasn’t free until recently), even have a simple RSS reader built in.

 Now, if you’re a power reader, you probably know all this.
-But since a recent CNet blog post indicated that some statistics show that about 90 percent of the public has no idea what RSS is, I thought it be best to be safe than sorry and not only share the simple definition, but also provide you with direct links to the RSS feeds, since they can be tricky to find on some of these blogs.
-(If your browser supports feeds, just click on the link and the browser will recognize that it is an RSS feed.)
+But since a recent CNet blog post indicated that some statistics show that about 90 percent of the public has no idea what RSS is, I thought it be best to be safe than sorry and not only share the simple definition, but also let you know that you can subscribe to these blogs through RSS.

 * Note to authors: if your blog does not support RSS, maybe it’s time to upgrade.